Momentum-Team-13/mytunes-mnrolando3/notes.md

 - how are HTTP errors handled in JS?

 To Do
-- message for no results
-- display without reloading page -- what does this mean??
 - message for HTTP errors in UI and how to handle in JS -- ??
 - Track title centering in CSS